cicerojones/post-tonal-overtone/src/post_tonal_overtone/org_files/README.md

 Right now, since this is a work in process, it would appear that from time of last usage, this is reverse order in which I use these files.

- modeling-musical-time
+1. first-steps

-- getting-started
+2. wiki-getting-started

-- build-voice-leading-engine
+3. modeling-musical-time

-- post-tonal-lib-overview
+4. using-post-tonal-harmonies

-- using-post-tonal-harmonies
+5. build-voice-leading-engine

 Which means that there should be a simple first document, which